liuliu/dflat/docs/reference/Workspace.md

 | changesHandler | The transaction closure where you will give a transactionContext and safe to do data mutations through submission of change requests. |
 | completionHandler | If supplied, will be called once the transaction committed.
 It will be called with success / failure.
 You don’t need to handle failure cases specifically (such as retry), but rather to surface and log such error. |

+### `performChanges(_:changesHandler:)`

+ Perform a transaction for given object types and await either success or failure boolean.

+ - Parameters:
+    - transactionalObjectTypes: A list of object types you are going to transact with.
+If you If you fetch or mutation an object outside of this list, it will fatal.
+    - changesHandler: The transaction closure where you will give a transactionContext and safe to do data mutations through submission of change requests.

 ### `subscribe(fetchedResult:changeHandler:)`

 ```swift